hacklab-fi/pr/README.md

-#hacklab-fi
+# hacklab-fi

 Promotional material for http://hacklab.fi

-##Style Guide
+## Style Guide

-Font in the logo is Droid Sans (bold), https://www.google.com/fonts/specimen/Droid+Sans
+Font in the logo is Droid Sans (bold).
+Droid Sans has been replaced by Noto Sans (a new font based on Droid Sans) after the creation of the logo.

-We'll use Noto Sans for normal text, https://www.google.com/fonts/specimen/Noto+Sans
+Use Noto Sans for normal text (bold for headings). https://www.google.com/fonts/specimen/Noto+Sans

-For monospace (code etc) use Inconsolata, https://www.google.com/fonts/specimen/Inconsolata
+For monospace (code etc) use Inconsolata. https://www.google.com/fonts/specimen/Inconsolata